Neil is the cellist of the Kreutzer Quartet and Head of Postgraduate Programmes at Royal Academy of Music

-As a cellist has made more than 40 recordings spanning music from the 17th to the 21st centuries and expanding the quartet and cello repertoires through exploratory collaborations with composers and by championing music from outside the mainstream.
+As a cellist, Neil has made more than 40 recordings spanning music from the 17th to the 21st centuries, expanding the quartet and cello repertoires through exploratory collaborations with composers and by championing music from outside the mainstream.
 His research is concerned with the ways in which musicians communicate with one another – and with exploring relationships with instruments.
+Neil has been Visiting Professor of Artistic Research at the Sibelius Academy in Helsinki and is currently a Visiting Professor at the Bartlett School of Architecture, University College London.

-Following a doctoral thesis on Debussy’s three late sonatas Neil’s work focused on composer-performer collaboration and instrumental choreography, the latter exploring the ways in which the actions of performance are not merely means to sonic ends but expressive in their own right.
+Following a doctoral thesis on Debussy’s three late sonatas, Neil’s research has focused on composer-performer collaboration and instrumental choreography, the latter exploring the ways in which the actions of performance are not merely means to sonic ends but expressive in their own right.
 This work was published in articles and films, including a documentary about, and film of, Brian Ferneyhough’s Time and Motion Study II (1972-76) and a DVD with commentary with the Kreutzer Quartet titled Quartet Choreography, exploring iconic 20th-century quartet repertoire (Stravinsky, Lutoslawski, Ligeti) and a new commission for the project by Michael Finnissy.
-The Institute of Musical research also hosts some extended lectures and performances exploring aspects of instrumental choreography on iTunesU.

 He is currently completing a critical edition of Debussy’s three late sonatas for the Œuvres completes de Claude Debussy in Paris and working on a series of interconnected projects that explore some of the ways in which instruments are ‘not just tools’.
 A lecture and performance of Michael Finnissy’s Chi Mei Ricercari for cello and piano (given on seven cellos from the Academy’s collection) is available on the Academy’s website, exploring the idea of the instrument.